tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 ObliviousDNSMessage.message_type = 0x01 for Query messages and
 ObliviousDNSMessage.message_type = 0x02 for Response messages.
+ObliviousDNSMessage.key_id contains the identifier of the corresponding ObliviousDNSKey key.
 ObliviousDNSMessage.encrypted_message contains an encrypted message for the Oblivious Target (for Query messages) or client (for Response messages).
 The following sections describe how these meessage bodies are constructed.